 My best friend and I recently did a book swap.
 I know I’ve mentioned that she and I have pretty different taste (she’s a YA queen) but that doesn’t mean it’s bad!
-So in the interest of expanding my horizons, and sparing my wallet, she and I temporarily traded some books.
+So in the interest of expanding horizons, and sparing wallets, we temporarily traded some books.
 SIDE NOTE: IF YOU’VE EVER BORROWED ONE OF MY BOOKS GIVE IT BACK.
 Ok any way, this wasn’t a YA but it has a similar style.
 I shall expand.

 Butland’s novel, oh so cleverly named, is a sweet heartwarming novel about books and healing.

 Our protagonist Loveday has had a rough life.
 That wasn’t always true, but we learn about how her beautiful family imploded and how it’s shaped the rest of her life.
 Foster care also had a little bit to do with it.
 Then there’s the bookshop.
 Most people say books are their escape but Loveday means it more literally.

 There’s also a handsome new man who writes poetry, an ex-man who is the worst.
 An annoying coworker and a bookshop owner who’s more like a father.
 Butland does a good job with character creation.

 And slowly, Loveday learns to live again.
 It’s very sweet.